PranotiDesai/Crowd-Emotion-Recognition/README.md

 This project was aimed to develop a machine learning model for emotion detection of crowd using Deep Convolution Neural Network.
 The model contains 2 components:

-1. Facenet: This componnet is a pretrained model which uses Inception architecture for finding the faces in the images and generate bounding box coordiantes.
+1. FaceNet: This componnet is a pretrained model which uses Inception architecture for finding the faces in the images and generate bounding box coordiantes.
-2. Emotion Classifier: It takes the cropped bounding box images as input and then perform emotion detection on the image to identify 7 emotions().
+2. Emotion Classifier: It takes the cropped bounding box images as input and then perform emotion detection on the image to identify 7 emotions.
 Additionally, the model also predicts the crowd emotion as a whole.

 **Setup**<br>
 <br>Following libraries need to be installed<br>